WolfVanH/docker-synclounge-auto/README.md

   rix1337/docker-plextogether-autojoin
 ```

-With the  AUTOJOIN variable, this script will ensure, your local clients never see the server selection, and instead will be connected to your local PlexTogether server every time.
+With the  AUTOJOIN variable, this script will ensure, your local clients never see the server selection, and instead will be connected to your local SyncLounge server every time.
 Only works, if DOMAIN is accessible through https.
 See below for how to do set up nginx:

 #### To run both the Plex Together webapp and the Plex Together server through a web server like nginx you will need to make sure you proxy websockets.
 Example nginx.conf: